-We sold (i) 2,550,000 shares of our common stock, and warrants to acquire another 1,275,000 shares, in a registered direct transaction in December 2009, (ii) an aggregate of 384,759 shares of common stock in January 2011 pursuant to an "at the market" continuous offering program, and (iii) an aggregate of 4,146,500 shares of our common stock, and warrants to acquire another 1,658,600 shares, in a public offering in February 2011.
+During 2011, we sold (i) an aggregate of 384,759 shares of common stock in January pursuant to an "at the market" continuous offering program and (ii) an aggregate of 4,146,500 shares of our common stock, and warrants to acquire another 1,658,600 shares, in a public offering in February.
 Sales of a substantial number of additional shares of our common stock in the public market could cause the market price of our common stock to decline.
-With the completion of the February 2011 public offering, an aggregate of 22,998,183 shares of common stock were outstanding as of February 28, 2011, and another 14,835,256 shares were issuable as of February 28, 2011, upon exercise of outstanding options or warrants.
+An aggregate of 23,048,488 shares of common stock were outstanding as of February 15, 2012, and another 13,621,358 shares were issuable upon exercise of outstanding options or warrants.
 A substantial majority of the outstanding shares of our common stock are freely tradable without restriction or further registration under the Securities Act of 1933.
 We may sell additional shares of common stock, as well as securities convertible into or exercisable for common stock, in subsequent public or private offerings.
 We may also issue additional shares of common stock, as well as securities convertible into or exercisable for common stock, to finance future acquisitions.
-Among other requirements, we will need to raise significant additional capital, or secure a partnering arrangement, in order to undertake the planned pivotal Phase III clinical study in the United States of Tovaxin in RR-MS, and this may require us to issue a substantial amount of securities (including common stock as well as securities convertible into or exercisable for common stock).
-We cannot predict the size of future issuances of our common stock.
-Sales of substantial amounts of our common stock, or the effect, if any, that future issuances and sales of our securities will have on the market price of our common stock.
-Sales of substantial amounts of our common stock, as well as securities
+Among other requirements, we will need to raise significant additional capital, or secure a partnering arrangement, in order to undertake the planned Phase IIb clinical study of Tovaxin in SP-MS, and this may require us to issue a substantial amount of securities (including common stock as well as securities convertible into or exercisable for common stock, or the effect, if any, that future issuances and sales of our securities will have on the market price of our common stock.
+Sales of substantial amounts of our common stock, as well as securities convertible into or exercisable for common stock, including shares issued in connection with an acquisition or securing funds to complete our clinical trial plans, or the perception that such sales could occur, may adversely affect prevailing market prices for our common stock.